HappyCowScott/thoughtspot.github.io/_end-user/search/work-with-answers.md

 ## Other features

-At the bottom of the **Answers** page, you can an additional area, called **SpotIQ Insights**.
+At the bottom of the **Answers** page, you can see an additional area, called **SpotIQ Insights**.
 This area is derived from your original answer and you can select any of the insights to deepen your search.